 When a motion is filed in a Commercial or Residential Foreclosure case, a proposed order must be provided along with it for the judge to sign.
 Once the motion has been e-filed, it should be forwarded, along with the Proposed Order and copies with envelopes, directly to the assigned Judge.

 If you are involved in a Lien Foreclosure case that will be heard within the county courts, please contact the County Civil Department about filing motions or other pleadings.

 Please do not forward proposed orders to the Clerk’s Office.

-The Notice of Sale must be issued by the Clerk’s Office for advertisement in the Financial News and Daily Record before a foreclosure auction.
+The Notice of Sale must be issued by the Clerk’s Office for advertisement in the Daily Record before a foreclosure auction.
 Please e-File a blank Notice of Sale with the Foreclosure Department after a sale date has been established.
 Once issued, the Foreclosure Department will forward the notice to the Daily Record for publication.
 Please contact the Daily Record to make payment arrangements for the publication.